Owls, owls, everywhere

 Guide Chris West photographed the Tischer Creek boreal owl.

 When to go: The irruptions of northern owls are cyclical, occurring every four or five years, when populations of small rodents crash.
 In the winter of 2004-05, thousands of great gray owls flew down from Canada, attracting worldwide attention.

-In 2017, an irruption of long-eared owls in the Chicago area caused a sensation.
+In the winter of 2016-2017, an irruption of long-eared owls in the Chicago area caused a sensation.